 Sinks.
 Sprinkle 1/8 cup baking soda into your sink.
 Mix with a small amount of water to make a paste and scour the sink.
 It eliminates odor and rubs off stains.
 Rinse clean with warm water.

 Toilets.
 Dump a ½ cup of baking soda into the toilet bowl.
 Let it sit for about fifteen minutes.
 Scrub with brush.
 This takes away any odor and scours off anything undesirable.
 Spray toilet seat, handle, and base with the homemade all-purpose citrus cleaner and wipe clean.

 If you’re like me, then you’re going to love this offer from Mrs. Meyer’s and Grove Collaborative.
 When you place your first Grove order of $20, you’ll get a free seasonal kit to help you get a jumpstart on your spring cleaning.
 Here’s what’s included:

 The Mrs. Meyers soaps come in two limited edition spring scents, peony and lilac.
 Thanks to the blend of essential oils and plant-derived ingredients, they don’t smell artificial — just light and pretty.

 My Grove VIP membership helps me save even more with free shipping, price matching, exclusive sales, and free full-size gifts.
-When you submit your first Grove order, you’ll be signed up for the free 60 day VIP trial.
 I highly recommend taking advantage of the free shipping and personal service that comes with this membership so you can see if it’s right for you!